Average Reading Time: 5 minutes and 14 seconds

 These formations linking protein and sugar are known as advanced glycation end products, or AGEs, and are a kind of free radical.
 Recent studies indicate a relational link between those products and cognitive decline.
 (8) Once formed, they can further oxidize and ultimately raise oxidized LDL (low density lipoprotein) levels.

 Brain autopsies of elderly patients with cognitive issues show signs of significant oxidative damage induced by free radicals.
 Oxidized LDLs further damage the arterial walls, putting them at risk for calcium plaque formation, and creating an increased risk of other cardiovascular concerns and an inflammation response outside of the normal range.
 (5)

 Support for the Glycation Theory

-A newly published review article examined the role of AGEs and oxidative stress in Alzheimer’s disease.
-Scientists found that advanced glycation end products were present in higher amounts in the biopsied brains of patients who had died from Alzheimer’s than in those who died from other causes.
+They found that advanced glycation end products were present in higher amounts in the biopsied brains of elderly patients who had died with cognitive issues than in those who died from other causes.
 They also presented evidence that AGEs form in the brains of those suffering from cognitive issues earlier in life, much before cognitive decline is noticed.
 (6)

 An Ounce of Prevention is Worth a Pound of Cure

-Both of these theories regarding the cause of dementia posit that it stems from excess sugar in the blood, so whichever theory we decide to investigate further, luckily we can agree on the method for prevention.
+Both of these theories regarding the cause of cognitive decline posit that it stems from excess sugar in the blood, so whichever theory we decide to investigate further, luckily we can agree on the method for prevention.